 If you started your business prior to the digital age, you wouldn’t have worried about branding so much.
-But in today’s internet world where you have more competitors than you can ever keep track of, it is important that you differentiate your brand from those of your competitors through branding.
+But in today’s internet world, where you have more competitors than you can ever keep track of, it is important that you differentiate your business from those of your competitors through branding.

 According to Wikipedia, branding is a set of marketing and communication methods that help to distinguish a company or products from competitors, aiming to create a lasting impression in the minds of customers.

-Branding can be expensive especially if you are still trying to gain your footing as an entrepreneur, but it is also a necessity such that if ignored can lead to grave consequences like consumers not reckoning with your business.
+Branding can be expensive especially if you are still trying to gain your footing as an entrepreneur, but it is also a necessity such that if ignored can lead to grave consequences like consumers not reckoning with your business or even losing customers to competitors.
+Not good, right?

 The good news, however, is that branding does not necessarily have to be expensive to the point of breaking the bank.
 There are many components of branding that involves little to no money which you can take advantage of to help you get started.